Search

 If your car insurance policy doesn’t already come with protection for a trailer, you may be able to purchase additional trailer coverage.
 Again, any towed vehicles are not covered under the towing vehicle’s policy and need separate policies.

-If you’re planning to transport a vehicle by towing, you can’t use roadside assistance or towing coverage to do that.
-Roadside assistance and towing coverage only helps reimburse you to tow your vehicle in the event of a disablement.
+If you’re planning to transport a vehicle that is not insured under your policy by towing, you can’t use roadside assistance or towing coverage to do that.
+Roadside assistance and towing coverage only helps reimburse you to tow your insured vehicle in the event of a disablement.

 Keep the following safety tips in mind to make your next towing trip a success: